-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2011.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
 Include early decision, early action, and students who began studies during summer in this cohort.

 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.
+Admitted applicants should include wait-listed students who were

-C1 Total first-time, first-year (freshman) men who applied 169 C1 Total first-time, first-year (freshman) women who applied 250 C1 Total first-time, first-year (freshman) men who were admitted 158 C1 Total first-time, first-year (freshman) women who were admitted 246 C1 Total full-time, first-time, first-year (freshman) men who enrolled 83 C1 Total part-time, first-time, first-year (freshman) men who enrolled 47 C1 Total full-time, first-time, first-year (freshman) women who enrolled 139 C1 Total part-time, first-time, first-year (freshman) women who enrolled 69
+C1 Total first-time, first-year (freshman) men who applied 160 C1 Total first-time, first-year (freshman) women who applied 237 C1 Total first-time, first-year (freshman) men who were admitted 150 C1 Total first-time, first-year (freshman) women who were admitted 231 C1 Total full-time, first-time, first-year (freshman) men who enrolled 78 C1 Total part-time, first-time, first-year (freshman) men who enrolled 26 • C1 Total full-time, first-time, first-year (freshman) women who enrolled 99

+Total part-time, first-time, first-year (freshman) women who enrolled

-C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2011 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C 2 Is a series a list manual of 10
+168 INO 1 C2 Do you have a policy of placing students on a waiting list? Χ l C2 If yes, please answer the questions below for Fall 2013 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked?